external-secrets Wasn't Syncing from Azure Key Vault

 - Synced every 2 minutes (configurable)

-- Requires CSI driver installed
+- Requires the CSI driver installed

 external-secrets approach: